 When you eventually reach the peak of John Suwan Viewpoint Koh Tao we guarantee you won’t be disappointed.

-It really is beautiful, so pull up a pew and take it all in!
+So just pull up a pew and take it all in!

 The Place Luxury Boutique Villas offers one-bedroom villas in Ko Tao, 2.6 miles from Mango Bay.